Xatrekak/Gnome-rnd-wp/README.md

 # Gnome-rnd-wp
-Provides and rotates Gnome wallpapers from a [ntbg.app](https://github.com/Xatrekak/wallpaperRD), A free service that pulls anime wallpapers from wallhaven.cc
+Provides and rotates Gnome wallpapers from [ntbg.app](https://github.com/Xatrekak/wallpaperRD), A free service I also run that pulls random anime wallpapers from wallhaven.cc

 # Install Insctruction